scriptPilot/app-framework/DOCUMENTATION.md

 ```

 If you want to change the theme in any Vue hook, you need to use `ios-material` or `material-ios` as value in the configuration.
 With `ios-material`, the default theme will be ios, but you are able to change the theme to `material`, with `material-ios` in the configuration vice versa.
 The build file will be smaller if you configure either `ios` or `material`.

+Find more information about all theme color and layout options [here](http://framework7.io/docs/color-themes.html).

 ### Status bar style